mazhar-tech/virello-backend/EMAIL_TROUBLESHOOTING.md

 - **Problem**: Gmail blocking "less secure apps"
 - **Solution**: Enable 2-Factor Authentication and use App Password

-### 4. Railway Environment Variables
+### 4. Render Environment Variables
-Check if variables are properly set in Railway dashboard:
+Check if variables are properly set in Render dashboard:
-1. Go to Railway project dashboard
+1. Go to Render project dashboard
 2. Click on your service
 3. Go to Variables tab
 4. Verify all email variables are set